melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 # Performance

-Golden rules of performance:

-1. not executing logic is always faster than executing logic.
-Instead of solving the performance problem, try to remove the module first, that is, question if the logic and data is needed in the application.

-2. Feeling fast is almost as goof as actually being fast, e.g. optimistically updating the UI doesn't make the server response faster, but makes it feel faster.
-You also need to pick and choose which is correct and right for the situation, e.g. if the intention is

 ## Caching

 Caching is "storing the result of a computation _somewhere_ and returning the stored value instead of recomputing it again later."
 The caching strategy depends on the nature of the value being cached.
 A simple idea that brings along a lot factors to consider: